To be announced.

 Isabel is thrilled to be making her professional debut in Billy Elliot the Musical.

 Matt most recently appeared in the Australian premiere of A Gentleman’s Guide to Love and Murder for The Production Company.
 Prior to this he performed in the 60thAnniversary Production of My Fair Lady directed by Dame Julie Andrews (Opera Australia/GFO).
 He made his professional debut in the original Australian production of MAMMA MIA!
-(Dainty Consolidated).
+The Musical (Dainty Consolidated).
 Other original cast appearances include The Producers (GFO), Dirty Rotten Scoundrels (TPC), Monty Python’s Spamalot (Louise Withers and Associates) and The Addams Family (New Theatricals).

 Other theatre credits include Mary Poppins (Disney/Cameron Mackintosh), The 25thAnnual Putnam County Spelling Bee (Victorian Theatre Company), The Boy From Oz (TPC), Eurobeat-Almost Eurovision (GNG), Damn Yankees (TPC), Mame (TPC), The Boyfriend (TPC) and Sugar-Some Like It Hot (TPC).
 He also recently appeared in the acclaimed re-imagining of Sir Cameron Mackintosh’s Les Misérables (Michael Cassel Group).